 Catholic author and self-described “recovering worrier” Gary Zimak combines practical spirituality, daily scripture readings, and simple action steps to help you kick the worry habit as part of your Lenten renewal.
 He shows you how to let go of the anxiety-producing areas of life in order to find the lasting peace that comes from trusting God.

 Lent: One Day at a Time for Catholic Teens offers depth without complexity and direction without pressure.
 Each daily devotion is based on a Bible passage that connects with a topic important to teens.
 A brief reflection helps readers consider the day’s topic through the lens of faith.
 Unlike many other Lenten prayer books, each day offers exercises and activities to help teens grow closer to Christ.
-Optional activities in “Feel Ambitious?” invite teens to read, reflect, and respond to a longer scripture passage that connects to the day’s theme.

 While many Lenten reflection booklets are designed for individuals or small groups, this one is formatted specifically for families and draws on the wisdom of Blessed Mother Teresa.
 This daily guide shows parents and children alike how to put her words into practice with practical suggestions on how to live the threefold call of Lent: to fast, pray, and care the poor.